wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <ins>Turn Order:</ins> In order of Wisdom.

-<ins>Your Turn:</ins> On your turn, your character can move nearby, talk, shout, drop an object or themselves, and do any other one action, which can be moving further.
+<ins>Your Turn:</ins> On your turn, your character can move nearby, talk, shout, drop an object or themselves, and do any other one comabt action, which can be moving further.

 <ins>Attacking:</ins> To attack, roll Strength (or Dexterity for ranged weapons).
 The monster will roll Dexterity.
 You hit if you roll higher.
-Alternatively, if you want less rolls, the number to beat is 10 plus the monster's dexterity.
+Alternatively, if you want less rolls, the number to beat is 10 plus the target's dexterity.

 When you hit, roll your weapon’s damage and the referee subtracts it from the target’s HP.
 Reducing a monster’s HP to 0 kills it.

 Rolling 20 on attack means do double damage.
 Rolling 20 on dodge means you get a free attack.

+---

+# Dying & Healing

-<ins>Dying:</ins> Every point of damage you take below 0 HP counts as a Wound.
+Every point of damage you take below 0 HP counts as a Wound.
 When you gain a wound, you fall unconscious and start dying.
 Each wound reduces your maximum HP by 1, down to 0.

 When you are dying, you must roll Constitution on each of your turns.
 On a roll of 1, your character dies.
 On a failure, you gain 1 Wound.
 On a success, nothing changes.
 On a roll of 20 or on result of 24 or higher, you stabilize and stop dying.
 If you reach 10 wounds, you die.

 Up to two allies can roll Intelligence to stabilize you.
 Expanding bandages gives a bonus of 2 on that roll.
 Stabilizing does not remove wounds.

-<ins>Healing:</ins> A 1 hour break heals your HP to half its current maximum.

-A 8 hours rest heals all HP and stat losses and consumes 1 ration for the team.
+<ins>Healing:</ins> A 8 hours rest heals all HP and stat losses and consumes 1 ration for the team.

 Medical care heals all Wounds.
 Medical care requires to play another character for 1 session and for the wounded character to spend this time in a safe space with healers.